-Independent Director - An independent director has no material financial, familial or other current relationships with the company, its executives, or other board members, except for board service and standard fees paid for that service.
+Independent Director - An independent director has no material7 financial, familial8 or other current relationships with the company,9 its executives, or other board members, except for board service and standard fees paid for that service.
 In accordance with French governance standards specifically, an

-&lt;sup>3 Articles L.225-17 to L.225-93 of the French Commercial Code.
+5 Articles L.225-17 to L.225-93 of the French Commercial Code.

-&lt;sup>4 Articles L.226-1 to L.226-14 of the French Commercial Code.
+6 Articles L.226-1 to L.226-14 of the French Commercial Code.

-Solution Per Glass Lewis' Continental Europe Policy Guidelines, "material" as used herein means a relationship in which the value exceeds: (i) €50,000 (or 50% of the total compensation paid to a board member, or where no amount is disclosed) for board members who personally receive compensation for a professional or other service they have agreed to perform for the company, outside of their service as a board member.
+Per Glass Lewis' Continental Europe Policy Guidelines, "material" as used herein means a relationship in which the value exceeds: (i) €50,000 (or 50% of the total compensation paid to a board member, or where no amount is disclosed) for board members who personally receive compensation for a professional or other service they have agreed to perform for the company, outside of their service as a board member.
 This limit would also apply to cases in which a consulting firm that is owned by or appears to be owned by a board member receives fees directly; (ii) €100,000 (or where no amount is disclosed) for those board members employed by a professional services firm such as a law firm, investment bank or large consulting firm where the firm is paid for services but the individual is not directly compensated.
-This limit would also apply to charitable contributions to schools where a board member is a professor, or charities where a board member serves on the board or is an executive, or any other commercial dealings between the company and the board member or the board member is an executive officer of a company that provides services or products to or receives services or products from the company); (iv) 10% of shareholders' equity and 5% of total assets for financing transactions; or (v) the total annual fees paid to a director for a personal loan not granted on normal market terms, or where no information regarding the terms of a loan have been provided.
+This limit would also apply to charitable contributions to schools where a board member is a professor, or charities where a board member serves on the board or is an executive, or any other commercial dealings between the company and the board member or the board member's firm; (iii) 1% of either company's consolidated gross revenue for other business relationships (e.g., where the board member is an executive officer of a company that provides services or products to or receives services or products from the company); (iv) 10% of shareholders' equity and 5% of total assets for financing transactions; or (v) the total annual fees paid to a director for a personal loan not granted on normal market terms, or where no information regarding the terms of a loan have been provided.

-&lt;sup>6 Per Glass Lewis' Continental Europe Policy Guidelines, familial relationships include a person's spouse, parents, children, siblings, grandparents, uncles, aunts, cousins, nieces, nephews, in-laws, and anyone (other than domestic employees) who shares such person's home.
+8 Per Glass Lewis' Continental Europe Policy Guidelines, familial relationships include a person's spouse, parents, children, siblings, grandparents, uncles, aunts, cousins, nieces, nephews, in-laws, and anyone (other than domestic employees) who shares such person's home.
 A director is an affiliate if the director has a family member who is employed by the company.

-&lt;sup>7 A company includes any parent or subsidiary in a group with the company or any entity that merged with, was acquired by, or acquired the company.
+9 A company includes any parent or subsidiary in a group with the company or any entity that merged with, was acquired by, or acquired the company.

-individual who has served as: (i) employee or executive of the company, (ii) executive of a company where the Company or one of its executives serves as director, or (iii) auditor of the company within the past five years is not considered independent.8 We use a three year look back for all other relationships.
+individual who has served as: (i) employee or executive of the company, (ii) executive of a company where the Company or one of its executives serves as director, or (iii) auditor of the company within the past five years is not considered independent.
+10 We use a three year look back for all other relationships.